mrzeszewski/web-mapping-workshop/publishing_draft.md

 ## Publishing map draft

 After you have created some interesting map you need a way to show it to someone.
 The best way is to create a simple (or more complicated) website with embedded map.
-And we will do it in a monment.
+And we will do it in a moment.
 But there is an even easier way that you can use right now.
 Follow this steps:

 1. In the upper right corner of the **Style Editor** click **Publish**